Tue February 15 | 4:00 PM

 Viola Master Class

-Come watch 2021/22 Eugene Symphony guest artist Roberto Díaz work with three talented local viola students, as part of the Laura Avery Visiting Masters Series.
+Come watch 2021/22 Eugene Symphony guest artist Roberto Díaz work with two talented local viola students, as part of the Laura Avery Visiting Masters Series.

 February 15, 2022 4:00 PM